Search results for

 Edgar Cervantes / Android Authority

 We don’t typically recommend streaming services to people.
-After all, everybody has their own preferences and plenty of great options exist.
-However, we really like the combination of YouTube Music and YouTube.
+After all, everybody has their own preferences, and plenty of great options exist.
+However, we really like the combination of YouTube Music and YouTube, especially for those on large-screen devices like Android tablets.
 For one price, you get unlimited music from YouTube Music with more than enough tracks to compete with Spotify and Apple Music.
 However, you also get ad-free YouTube, background video play, and offline downloads.

 Other music streaming services are usually better, but ad-free YouTube without the need for sideloading is excellent.
 Audiophiles may want to check out Hi-Fi options like TIDAL or Deezer.